ItsRyanG/github_action-submodule_change_pr/README.md

 # Update Submodule and Create Pull Request

 This GitHub Action workflow checks for fresh commits to a specified submodule and creates a pull request if there are any updates.
-It's schduled to run everyday at midnight.

 ## Overview